What Is Hydro Jetting and How Does It Work?

 | Professional labor rate | $45 – $200/hour |

-The average homeowner pays around $475 for a standard residential hydro jetting service.
-Commercial properties — such as restaurants with heavy grease accumulation — sit at the higher end due to larger pipe networks and more intensive cleaning requirements.
+According to current 2026 industry data, the average homeowner pays around $475 for a standard residential hydro jetting service, with most quotes falling in the $350 to $800 range.
+Larger or more complex residential sewer line cleanings commonly land in the $450 to $1,000 range.
+Commercial properties (such as restaurants with heavy grease accumulation) sit at the higher end due to larger pipe networks and more intensive cleaning requirements.
 Urban areas tend to cost more due to higher labor rates, while rural jobs may include a travel fee.
+Emergency or after-hours service can also push the price significantly higher.

 Always ask your plumber if a video inspection is included in the quote.
-Many companies offer it bundled, but others charge $125–$300 separately.
-Learn more about plumbing inspection costs before booking a service.
+Many companies offer it bundled, but others charge $125 to $500 separately.
+Learn more in our plumbing camera inspection guide before booking a service.

 When Is Hydro Jetting Recommended?